|life span|| |

 Once belonging to his country's elites, the Scottish deerhound is a giant, hairy dog who can be the ultimate human companion—whether that's for long walks around the neighborhood, full-out sprints across acreage, or kicking back on the couch.

-Scottish deerhounds were originally bred to hunt and take down stags more than four times their size in the Scottish highlands, but the sighthounds these days are more gentle, family dogs.
-They do have one major trait leftover from their hunting days, according to Rachel Matthews, a longtime deerhound breeder and member of the Scottish Deerhound Club of America's Rescue and Placement Committee.
+Scottish deerhounds were originally bred to hunt and take down stags more than four times their size in the Scottish Highlands, but the sighthounds these days are more gentle family dogs.
+They do have one major trait left over from their hunting days, according to Rachel Matthews, a longtime deerhound breeder and member of the Scottish Deerhound Club of America's Rescue and Placement Committee.

 "It's the human-dog bond," she says.
 "I don't think there's any dog more loyal than a deerhound.
 They're almost human sometimes."

 But the deerhounds are rare for good reason—they aren't for everyone, including apartment-dwellers, families with little kids, and anyone who might not be able to afford veterinarian bills.

 They're still, of course, good dogs who could very well be your next best friend.
 Read on to find out more about the Scottish deerhound.